diffblue/gitlab/doc/architecture/blueprints/rate_limiting/index.md

 (presumably using YAML or Cue format) and then how to consume the limit in the application itself.

+We already do have many limits defined in the application, we can use them to triangulate to find a reasonable abstraction that will consolidate how we define, use and enforce limits.

 We envision building a simple Ruby library here (we can add it to LabKit) that will make it trivial for engineers to check if a certain limit has been exceeded or not.